logux/docs/3-concepts/5-subscription.md

 </details>

 Client remembers all subscriptions.
-If client will loose connection, it will resubscribe to channels again.
+If client will loose connection, it will re-subscribe to channels again.

 When server will receive `logux/subscribe` it will: